wn-doolittle/caliper-spec/guides/certification-guide.md

 <a name="urnDef"></a>__URN__: A Uniform Resource Name ([URN](#urnDef)) is a type of [URI](#uriDef) that provides a persistent identifier for a resource that is bound to a defined namespace.
 Unlike a [URL](#urlDef) a [URN](#urnDef) is location-independent and provides no means of accessing a representation of the named resource.

 <a name="uuidDef"></a>__UUID__: a 128-bit identifier that does not require a registration authority to assure uniqueness.
 However, absolute uniqueness is not guaranteed although the collision probability is considered extremely low.
 Caliper recommends use of randomly or pseudo-randomly generated version 4 UUIDs.
-Each Caliper [Event](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#event) MUST be assigned a UUID that is expressed as a [URN](#urnDef) using the form `urn:uuid:<UUID>` as described in [RFC 4122](#rfc4122).
+Each Caliper [Event](https://www.imsglobal.org/caliper/v1p1/caliper-spec-v1p1#event) MUST be assigned a UUID that is expressed as a [URN](#urnDef) using the form <code>urn:uuid:<UUID></code> as described in [RFC 4122](#rfc4122).

 ## <a name="certPreReqs"></a>2.0 Certification Prerequisites
 Certain prerequisites MUST be met before you can certify your platform, application or service as Caliper compliant.